New Year’s Resolutions: Evidence-Based Strategies For Success

 Make a plan

-Once you’ve established your goals for your physical and mental health, start planning for how you may work toward achieving them daily.
+Once you’ve established your goals for your physical and mental health, start planning for how you may work towards making them a part of your daily routine.
 Aim to break down significant goals into smaller, actionable tasks.
 For example, if you want to adopt a healthier diet, you might decide to block off time each weekend to plan your menu, go shopping, and prepare meals.
+If you want to start practicing mindfulness, doing something simple like starting a gratitude journal can help you keep moving forward.

 Manage time wisely